NixOS/rfcs/rfcs/0079-enforce-prs.md

 # Motivation
 [motivation]: #motivation

-In its current state every [Nixpkgs committer](https://github.com/orgs/NixOS/teams/nixpkgs-committers/members) is able to push arbitrary code to every branch, including master and all release branches.
+In its current state every [Nixpkgs committer](https://github.com/orgs/NixOS/teams/nixpkgs-committers/members) (139 people as of writing) is able to push arbitrary code to every branch, including master and all release branches.

-Pushing to critical branches branches of a software development project is not a good practice in more-than-one-contributor environments.
+Pushing to critical branches of a software development project is not a good practice in more-than-one-contributor environments.
 Security vulnerabilities, breaking changes which are not tested, and regressions are easily introduced this way.
 Those issues can been prevented by a proper workflow and tooling that comes with the workflow.